griffithlab/pmbio.org/_posts/0001-04-01-Software_Installation.md

 ```

 ### Install VEP 93.4
 [VEP](https://ensembl.org/info/docs/tools/vep/index.html) is a variant annotation tool developed by ensembl and written in [perl](https://www.perl.org/).
 By default VEP will perform annotations by making web-based API queries however it is much faster to have a local copy of cache and fasta files.
 The AWS AMI image we're using already has these files for hg38 in the directory `/opt/vep_cache` as they can take a bit of time to download.
-To get an idea of what it's like to install these we will install a vep_cache for petromyzon_marinus, a much smaller genome. so to start we need to download vep from github using `wget` and unzip VEP.
+To get an idea of what it's like to install these we will install a vep_cache for petromyzon_marinus, a much smaller genome.
+To start we need to download vep from github using `wget` and unzip VEP.
 From there we can use the INSTALL.pl script vep provides to install the software which will ask a series of questions listed below.
 We also make a symlink when the installer completes.

+Note that the following assumes the existence of a particular version of Perl.
+We had to install Perl 5.22.0 since this is the last version supported by VEP and the version that comes with Ubuntu 18.04 is newer than this.

+When prompted by the install step below use these answers:
 1. Do you wish to exit so you can get updates (y) or continue (n): n [ENTER]
 2. Do you want to continue installing the API (y/n)? y [ENTER]
 3. Do you want to install any cache files (y/n)? y [ENTER] 147 [ENTER]
 4. Do you want to install any FASTA files (y/n)? y [ENTER] 96 [ENTER]
-5. Do you want to install any plugins (y/n)? y [ENTER] 0 [ENTER]
+5. Do you want to install any plugins (y/n)? n [ENTER]

-Note that the following assumes the existence of a particular version of Perl.
-We had to install Perl 5.22.0 since this is the last version supported by VEP and the version that comes with Ubuntu 18.04 is newer than this.

 ```bash
 # download and unzip vep